-5. The graduate candidate will be able to effectively analyze the role and responsibilities of a sports administrator, understand models, and show an ability to implement their frameworks.
+- 5. (Social Emotional Leadership concentration) The graduate candidate will synthesize an understanding for development and instructional techniques which focus on Social and Emotional Learning. - 5.
+(Sports Administration concentration) The graduate candidate will be able to effectively analyze the role and responsibilities of a sports administrator, understand models, and show an ability to implement their frameworks.